hazzelnut/surfever/README.md

 Mobile number screen
 - Reset input button
 - Disabled submit button until input is full
 - Input opens up the numpad on the phone (Try it on your phone by accessing the local network.
-Mine is 10.0.0.1:3000 once your run the prod server)
+Mine is 10.0.0.1:3000 once your run the dev server)

 2FA screen
 - 2FA input auto-submits